BrightonKahrs/project-gutenberg-analysis/README.md

 2. Contributor access to a [Microsoft Fabric workspace](https://learn.microsoft.com/en-us/fabric/get-started/workspaces)
 3. Access to a [Microsoft Fabric F64 capacity](https://learn.microsoft.com/en-us/fabric/enterprise/buy-subscription) or higher (The Fabric trial FT1 sku will not work).
 This capacity should be connected to your workspace.

-*Note: an alternative approach is to create an [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)*
+*Note: an alternative approach is to leverage [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)*

 # Using this repo
 This project should take about 1 hour to complete